juxhouse/bela-resources/reference/ECD-File-Format.md

 ## Lines

 This is a line-based format.
-If you need newline characters within your own strings, such as element descriptions, escape them with `backslash` followed by `n`.
+To include a newline inside a string—such as in an element description—escape it using `\` + `n`.

 ## Source